 TEMPLE OS INTRO:

 TempleOS is a x86_64, multi-cored, non-preemptive multi-tasking, ring-0-only, single-address_mapped (identity-mapped), operating system for recreational programming.
 It contains a treasure chest full of ‘spells of truth’.
 Imo a 12 year old child could become a better programmer than 20 year professional C programmers by simply tinkering and around in TempleOS for 6 months to 2 years.
 This assumes the child has not been exposed to modern gaming systems or mobile phones.
 TempleOS does not connect to the internet so a parent does not have to worry about corruption by modern culture and porn while the child uses TempleOS.
 TempleOS is an offering to God.
 Users of TempleOS can consult God for advice and ask Him questions(thats for the user to figure out so I wont spoil).
 TempleOS allows the user to create 3D games relatively easily.
 In just 700 lines of code it is possible to create a fully functioning 3D racing game.
-The source code for Varoom is shown to the right.
+The source code for Varoom is shown below.

 The incentive for children to learn the inner workings of TempleOS is to make more fun games.
 The incentive for adults to learn will be creation of better hymns.
 Creating hymns might not sound appetizing to most people but there are secrets to them (ill leave it at that…).
 Windows 10 is 50,000,000 lines of code, linux ubuntu is 30,000,000 lines of code, mac ios is 40,000,000 lines of code.
 TempleOS is 110,000 lines of code.
 TempleOS is faster than all 3 (for what it was designed to do).
 They all contain basically the same parts, but TempleOS’s code can be understood within a reasonable amount of time.
-It would require a lifetime to understand the Windows 10 operating system completely, but it would only take 6 months to a 1 year to understand TempleOS.
+It would require a lifetime to understand the Windows 10 operating system completely, but it would only take a few months to a year to understand TempleOS.
 They both contain the same basic components.
 The creator Terry Davis was a devout Catholic and believer in God.
 He would often start the introductions to his streams and videos with “Hi, I’m Terry Davis.
 I’m the smartest programmer that’s ever lived.
 I was chosen by God to create his temple, and I was given divine intellect.”
 I used to laugh thinking he was just a weirdo schizo, but after using his OS for a few months I can safely say that Terry was the greatest computer programmer to ever live, he actually was speaking to God, users can speak to God too, Terry legitimately had divine intellect, and Terry is to computer programming what Tesla was to electrical engineering.